 - Sullivan Street Tea & Spice Company – This little shop is as quaint as they come – nice, friendly service, freshly brewed teas in interesting flavors and special salts and spices to take home for dinner or gift to your hosting friend.

-- Ladybird – For a sit-down service Vegan spot where you can order fun things like fondue and an avocado cocktail, or incredible artichoke hearts, this is your place.
+- Ladybird (NOW CLOSED) – For a sit-down service Vegan spot where you can order fun things like fondue and an avocado cocktail, or incredible artichoke hearts, this is your place. *Editor’s note: Ladybird has since moved it’s location to East Village!

 For catching up with the girls